History of the University of Santo Tomas: José Rizal

-José Rizal, national hero of the Philippines, entered the university in 1877.
-He enrolled in the pre-Law course, which was made up of philosophical subjects.
-The course was called Metaphysics.
+José Rizal entered the university in 1877.
+He enrolled in the pre-law course, which was made up of philosophical subjects.
+The course was called metaphysics.
 He passed the course with the highest grades.

 He later chose to enter a career in medicine.
-And in 1878–1879, he took simultaneously the pre-Medical course and the first year of Medicine; this was against the rules, but Rizal was favored with a dispensation which few received.
-The pre-Medicine course was called Curso de Ampliación, because the student, having taken already Physics, Chemistry, and Natural History in the high school, now took an advanced course on the same subjects.
+And in 1878–1879, he took simultaneously the pre-medicine course and the first year of Medicine.
+It was against the rules, but Rizal was favored with a dispensation which few received.
+The pre-medicine course was called Curso de Ampliación, because the student, having taken already physics, chemistry, and natural history in high school, now took an advanced course on the same subjects.
 Rizal did not take in Santo Tomas "class of physics" he described in El Filibusterismo, but the course of Ampliación.

-While studying medicine, Rizal remained an above-average, although his grades were not high as those that he received in classes in the arts and letters.
+While studying medicine, Rizal remained above average, although his grades were not as high as those that he received in classes in the arts and letters.
 This continued even in his later studies in Madrid.
 Rizal was not recorded to have ever complained about his grades in the university, while he did complain about those he received in Madrid.

 In the fourth and last year in the university, only seven students remained, and Rizal was one of them.
 And he ended that year in second place.